 In addition, the original study protocols did not specify the use of certain procedural techniques that have since been shown to improve outcomes with the Absorb BVS.
 A separate trial, ABSORB IV, is currently enrolling patients for further insights on outcomes from the use of Absorb BVS.
 A preliminary analysis from Absorb IV, which includes refined procedural techniques and stricter adherence to recommendations with regard to vessel size, suggests proper use and placement of the Absorb BVS may be associated with a considerable reduction in risk.

-Ellis said the stent struts are very think, comparable to the Cypher stent for a decade ago.
+Ellis said the stent struts are very thick, comparable to the Cypher stent for a decade ago.
 He said this causes hemodynamic issues with smaller vessels, leading to target lesion failure.

 The trial is the largest to assess long-term outcomes from the Absorb BVS, which is the first stent designed to fully dissolve after being placed in a coronary vessel.
 Study investigators cautioned that, although they offer important insights, the trial’s two-year results cannot definitively show whether the dissolving scaffold reduces long-term adverse events compared with a permanent metal stent because the scaffold is not yet fully dissolved in most patients until year three.